College of Rehabilitation Sciences

 On this page:

-The selection process for the Master of Physical Therapy (MPT) program follows the Faculty of Graduate Studies' Academic Calendar and the Physical Therapy Supplemental Regulations.
+The selection process for the Master of Physical Therapy (MPT) program follows the Faculty of Graduate and Postdoctoral Studies' Academic Calendar and the Physical Therapy Supplemental Regulations.

 This process is managed by the Selections Committee, which is a standing committee of the Master of Physical Therapy Program Committee within the College of Rehabilitation Sciences.